matter-labs/zksync-lite-docs/docs/dev/payments/sending_transactions.md

 ## Sending transactions

-In order to send a transaction, the user has to do the following steps:
+To send a transaction, the user should:

 1. Prepare the transaction data.
 2. Encode the transaction data into a byte sequence.
 3. Create a zkSync signature for these bytes with the zkSync private key.
 4. Either generate an Ethereum signature for transaction description (see details below) or provide an EIP-1271 signature.
-5. Send the transaction via [corresponding JSON RPC method][send_tx].
+5. Send the transaction via a [corresponding JSON RPC method][send_tx].

-Details on transaction data and encoding it into byte sequence could be found in the [formal protocol description][protocol].

-To see the programming language support for signing primitives, see the [cryptography section](/api/sdk/crypto).
+Details on transaction data and encoding it into the byte sequence can be found in the [formal protocol description][protocol].
+See [cryptography](/api/sdk/crypto) for programming language support for signing primitives.

 Messages for Ethereum signatures depend on the transaction type: